-Compared with England as a whole, and also compared to our neighbouring local authorities, applicants in Oxford were more likely to apply as homeless due to losing a private rented tenancy and less likely to be evicted by family or friends across both prevention and relief duties.
+Compared with England as a whole, and also compared to our neighbouring local authorities, applicants in Oxford were more likely to apply as homeless due to losing a private rented tenancy and less likely to be evicted by family or friends across both prevention and relief duties prepandemic.
+In 2021/22, most local authorities in our comparator group, has seen an increase on 2019/20 levels of those losing their private sector tenancy, with Cherwell and West Oxfordshire now seeing higher levels of these instances than Oxford.

 Oxford has an expensive and competitive private rented housing market, and the data suggests this is leading to greater numbers of households becoming homeless as a result.